themains/password/README.md

 ```
 output - `0`<br>

-The bleu score on complete test dataset came to `0.478` <br>
+The bleu score on the test dataset is `0.48` <br>
-After training the model for 4 epochs the bleu score on test dataset increased to `0.746`
+After training the model for 4 epochs the bleu score on the test dataset increased to `0.75`

-#### Learnings
+### Validation

-Given a password `Password1` (of length 9), when we fed `P` to the model, model took 1026 attempts to find the password.
+How quickly can we guess the password `Password1` (of length 9) when we feed `P` to the model?
+The model takes 1026 attempts to find the password (compared to 315 quadrillion attempts on average using random password generation with 95 tokens)

 ```
 1 - PANDOWCOM
 2 - Politim12